Saturday, August 29, 2009

 5. Scoop into paper lined regular sized muffin tins.

 My mom is especially crazy about these muffins!
 I love these muffins too, but I do not really love that they use so much white flour.
-I may experiment and make them with better gluten free flours like teff, or sorghum, flours that aren't as starchy and "empty" calorically.
-Now that my diet has improved over the years, I have learned that grains are not the best thing for our bodies.
-Coming soon I will redo the recipe with more healthful flours, like coconut and almond.
+I will experiment and make them with better gluten free flours like teff, or sorghum, flours that aren't as starchy and "empty" calorically.
+(Now that my diet has improved over the years, I have learned that grains are not the best thing for our bodies.
+Coming soon I will redo the recipe with more healthful flours, like coconut and almond.)

-These muffins freeze well for a few months, but past 6 months is pushing it for ANY baked gluten free good and so I do not recommend it.
-Also, be sure to store your gluten free frozen goods in a freezer that does not have defrost cycle.
-This will damage the product quickly and it will not keep as long.
+These muffins freeze well for a few months, but past six months is pushing it for ANY gluten-free baked good and so I do not recommend it.
+Also, be sure to store your gluten-free frozen goods in a freezer that does not have defrost cycle.
+The defrost cycle will damage the product over time, and it will not keep as long.
 Of course, if you have family or lots of friends that love muffins, they will be gone in flash and you won't have to worry about freezing them!

 1 comment: